PeterCamilleri/CX16/docs/vm_id.md

 $21 and $A1 will go to the same code handler, the former will have carry cleared and the latter will have it set.

-This code is very compact and quick, using 7 code bytes plus 256 bytes for the op code table and only 11 clock cycles.
+This code is very compact and quick, using just 7 code bytes plus 256 bytes for the op code table and only 11 clock cycles.
 On the downside, it modifies its own code while running.
 This means that this decoder is not a candidate for being in a ROM where such modification is not allowed.

 [Back to the Top](#the-vm-instruction-decoder)